 What is Coronavirus?

-Coronavirus is the name given to a virus that has potentially fatal symptoms, including fever, tiredness, and dry cough.
+Coronavirus is the name given to a potentially fatal virus that has symptoms including fever, tiredness, and dry cough.
 There are hundreds of viruses in this family, but the one that has gathered media attention over recent months causes the disease known as COVID-19 (coronavirus disease 2019).

 COVID-19 thought to have originated from a wet market selling both live and dead animals in Wuhan, China, and it has spread exponentially all around the world.
 At the moment, there is no cure for the disease itself, and working on prevention is key.
 While the death rate is currently very low, the disease itself is highly contagious, and best practices should be undertaken to prevent further spreading.